 Mohammed Ali was not going to leave the world without a significant succession; he left us his daughter Laila.
 Like her father, Laila Ali is an unbeaten former professional boxer who transformed the face of women boxing during her time.
-Strong and with an unshakable stamina, Laila defeated reputable women boxers and made a name for herself; something that her family especially her father least expected.
+Strong and with unshakable stamina, Laila defeated reputable women boxers and made a name for herself; something that her family especially her father least expected.
 There is a lot to know about the life of the legendary boxer.
-Here are lesser known facts about Laila Ali.
+Here are the lesser-known facts about Laila Ali.

-Laila Ali’s Bio, Age
+Laila Ali’s Bio & Age

 She was born on December 30, 1977, to Muhammed Ali and his third wife, Veronica Porche Ali.
 The athlete who graduated from Santa Monica College developed an interest in boxing when she was a teenager.
 She was 18 at the time; and after watching a women boxing game by Christy Martin, Laila had told her father about her intentions.
 But Muhammed Ali disapproved, citing the dangerous nature of the sports as his reason.
 But undeterred Laila proceeded and never gave her father a cause to say ‘I told you so’.